microsoft/AzureTipsAndTricks/blog/tip25.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 25 - Use the Azure Resource Explorer to quickly explore REST APIs"
+title: "Tip 25 - Use the Azure Resource Explorer to quickly explore REST APIs"
 excerpt: "Learn how to use the Azure Resource Explorer to quickly explore REST APIs"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-10-01 17:00:00
 ---

-## Intro
+#### Intro

 We've recently created a [web app](http://www.michaelcrump.net/azure-tips-and-tricks19/) and uploaded it to Azure App Service.
 We also took a look at [multiple ways](http://www.michaelcrump.net/azure-tips-and-tricks20/) to examine those files through the Azure portal interface and how we'd add [extensions](http://www.michaelcrump.net/azure-tips-and-tricks21/) and [deployment slots](http://www.michaelcrump.net/azure-tips-and-tricks22/) for our web app.
 We also took a look at a feature called [Testing in Production](http://www.michaelcrump.net/azure-tips-and-tricks23/) which allows us to distribute traffic between our production and other slots.
 We also looked at using [PowerShell](http://www.michaelcrump.net/azure-tips-and-tricks24/) to automatically distribute the load between your Production and deployment slot sites with the Testing in Production feature.
 In this post, we'll continue exploring our web app with a feature called Azure Resource Explorer which will allow us to quickly explore REST APIs.

-## Use the Azure Resource Explorer to quickly explore REST APIs
+#### Use the Azure Resource Explorer to quickly explore REST APIs

 The Azure Resource Manager allows you to explore (and learn) REST APIs in your Azure Subscription in a friendly fashion.
 If you log into your Azure account and go to your App Service that you created and look under **Development Tools** then you will see it.